Detroit Tigers top prospect Riley Greene to be called up for his MLB debut

 Torkelson, the No. 1 overall pick in 2020, is hitting .181 with four home runs, 23 walks and 55 strikeouts in 57 games.
 Despite his struggles on offense, he has displayed above-average defense at first base.

+"Everybody has a lot of challenges when they get called up, and we're seeing it firsthand by some really exceptional players," Hinch said.
+"I wish, for all of us, we could fast forward to two, three, four years from now and look back at these guys and laugh about how much they've struggled. ...
+The ability of these young kids to adjust at this level is going to be seen over time."

 The Tigers need help offensively, averaging an MLB-worst 2.68 runs per game, but Greene isn't expected to solve all the problems by himself.
-That would be unfair.
 Several veteran players, especially shortstop Javier Báez, must boost their production.

 Still, Greene has hit for his entire pro career.